mhagstrand/slate/source/includes/_api_multi-user.md

 Apps with multiple users enabled can expect more than just the store owner's email and ID in the JSON object sent in the load request.
 If a load request is sent with user information you haven't seen yet, you should provision the user account and associate it with the store in your database.

 Because you know the store owner's email and ID from the [App Installation](/api#callback) sequence, your app can distinguish store owners from other users.
 This allows you to provide different user experiences based on the information in the load request.
-A summary of the two types of users follows.
+Here is a summary of the two types of users:

-*   **Store owner**: can install, uninstall, and load apps.
+*   **Store owner**: Can install, uninstall, and load apps.
-*   **Users**: cannot install or uninstall apps.
-Only allowed to load the apps that a store admin has authorized.
+*   **Users**: Cannot install or uninstall apps.
+Permitted only to load the apps that a store admin has authorized.

 Review [Processing Load, Uninstall, and User Removal Requests](/api#load) for more information.

 ### <span class="jumptarget"> About the remove user request </span>

-In addition to the ability to add users, store admins can also remove users.
+In addition to their ability to add users, store admins can also remove users.
 This action results in a `**GET**` request to the **Remove User Callback URI** that you provided in **My Apps**.
-Your app should delete the user identified in the request from its records.
+Your app should delete from its records the user identified in the request.

-Review [Processing Load, Uninstall, and User Removal Requests](/api#load) for more information.
+For further information, please see [Processing Load, Uninstall, and User Removal Requests](/api#load).